 - Published author

 - MA in Creative writing

 I’m excited to be part of Nevada County!
-I’m working with the Nevada City Economic Resource Council as well as volunteering for the Cultural Arts District Nevada County.
+I’m working with various clients in Nevada County and beyond, as well as volunteering for the GVNC Cultural Arts District/ NC Arts Council.